jacebryan/Sample_Repo/README.md

 > This section should include links to supporting project documentation such as user guides, installation and configuration guides, technical guides, data dictionaries, FAQs, and ERDs.

-> **Pro Tip**: Upload all of your project documentation in the “docs” folder of your repo.
+> **Pro Tip**: Create a folder in your repo called "Docs" and upload all of your project documentation there.

 ## Maintenance and Collaboration